RemiBahar/healthcare-management-system/SystemDocumentation.md

 To set other fields to null there are two options.
 1. Include null in the request body, e.g. `{Description: null}`
 2. When developing a client use `UpdateType.REPLACE` for `getEntityUpdateRequest()`.
 See https://olingo.apache.org/doc/odata4/tutorials/od4_basic_client_read.html

+## Proposed extensions

+1. Increasing performance
+    *  Currently this application uses a blocking, multi-threaded approach.
+Performance can be improved by switching to a non-blocking, event-driven, and asynchronous approach.
+One way of doing this is to switch to the [reactive stack](https://spring.io/reactive) from spring-boot instead of the currently used [servlet stack](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html)

+    * Kubernetes can be used for load-balancing

+    * Client caching can be used for increased performance, though this is something that could be handled by a front-end service e.g. an app working with this application as a back-end service